stoksc/tsp-rs/README.md

 ## Performance

 `Path::solve_kopt` uses a 2-opt heuristic with 3-opt thrown in if it hits a wall for too long.
-Gets to within ~8% of the optimal solution for the berlin52 on average in 1 second of execution.
+Gets to within ~8% of the optimal solution for the b52 and ~10% of qa194 on average in a run of solve_nn + 1 second of optimization.
+The larger the problem, the longer you should allow for optimization.

-For the constructive solution, `Path::solve_nn`, gets to within ~22% of the optimal solution on average.
+For the constructive solution, `Path::solve_nn`, gets to within ~15% of the optimal solution on average.

 ## Comments